In The Know Too (2)

 Workshops are developed and designed to introduce common legal issues to youth.

 “In the Know Too (2)” will take place in the public high-schools and community in the greater Montréal area.
 This project seeks to put English-speaking, school-aged Black and visible minority youth “in the know” about the legal pitfalls they may run into in their day to day functioning.
-The project will develop and deliver a series of interactive workshops in the form of presentations, videos, case study exercises, personal reflection, and small group discussions.
-The workshops aim to open a space for dialogue with youths about their legal rights and responsibilities.
-The 10 interactive workshops will last 45 minutes and are facilitated by a range of justice sector experts (researchers, lawyers, paralegals, etc.).
-They use interactive session and activities to disseminate knowledge and build comfort with legal topics such as:

 - Home a Safe Haven: Youth Safety at Home